 No problem, you have the opportunity to withdraw from your chosen programme as outlined in our terms and conditions.
 If you do not take up your place it is likely that you will be eligible to begin your first year with zero fees at a future time.

-I only want to study if it’s free.
+I only want to study if it’s fees-free.
 What should I do?

 The Government will fund fees up to $12,000 for study in a year.
-This limit is expected to affect around 1% of first-time students.
+Currently nearly all of the courses at Unitec cost less than this amount.
 Please use the official fees-free website as a guide, as they will have the most accurate and up-to-date information.

 Why did I receive an invoice?
 I thought it was fees-free.